-Nonviolent communication is based on the work of the American psychologist Marshall Rosenberg.
-It emphasises how we can engage with other people in a way that avoids judgments and conflict by expressing feelings and needs.
+Based on the work of the American psychologist Marshall Rosenberg, nonviolent communication emphasises how we can engage with other people in a way that avoids judgments and conflict by expressing our feelings and needs.
 Through this, Rosenberg argues, we can empathise with each other and connect with other people as equal human beings, recognising our commonalities rather than our differences.
-Essentially, nonviolent communication is underpinned by the idea that we all have the capacity to be compassionate with others but often don’t have the language that allows us to understand each others’ emotions and needs.
-Violence and conflict happen as a result, when we try to meet our needs but can’t find a way of doing this in a manner that recognises or understands other people’s feelings and needs.
+Essentially, nonviolent communication is underpinned by the idea that we all have the capacity to be compassionate with others but often don’t have the language that allows us to understand each other’s emotions and needs.
+Violence and conflict happen as a result, when we try to meet our needs but can’t find a way of doing this in a way that considers or understands other people’s feelings and needs.
 For example, we might complain about a child’s teacher’s ‘inability’ to encourage our child to engage more in class and think that the teacher is simply incapable or lazy.
 Our response is perhaps motivated by our anxiety that our child won’t learn as much or will find the class boring and misbehave.
 Most likely, though, the teacher will have the same anxieties, not just for our child but for all children in the classroom.
 And the teacher’s reality might be that they feel unsupported in working with a big classroom full of children, all of whom have different needs and learn in different ways.
 Therefore, if we realise that we actually feel similarly to the teacher and have the same needs, we can avoid accusing the teacher of being incapable (or worse) and instead think about constructive ways forward.

-Within social pedagogical settings, nonviolent communication is intended to achieve several aims: to help children understand their own feelings and needs and how these might influence their behaviour (for instance, what they are thinking and feeling when they are angry and lash out), to show children that we care about them by empathising with their emotions and giving them emotional support, to deescalate and resolve conflicts in a way that enables children to understand how others might be feeling.
-All of this serves to strengthen the relationship between the social pedagogue and the child and set in motion important learning processes for the child.
+Within social pedagogical settings, nonviolent communication is intended to achieve several aims: to help the person we support to understand their own feelings and needs and how these might influence their behaviour (for instance, what they are thinking and feeling when they are angry and lash out), to show the person that we care about them by empathising with their emotions and giving them emotional support, to deescalate and resolve conflicts in a way that enables the person to understand how others might be feeling.
+All of this serves to strengthen the relationship between the social pedagogue and the person they support and set in motion important learning processes.
 To highlight this, here is an example from a Danish nursery called The Green Giraffe, which uses nonviolent communication on an everyday basis.
-The summary was written by Dougie Gould, a Scottish residential child care worker, who spent 4 days at The Green Giraffe:
+The summary was written by a Scottish residential child care worker, who spent 4 days at The Green Giraffe:

-When using nonviolent communication we aim to share our observations, how a situation might make us feel or how we guess it makes somebody else feel, what needs of ours are related to that as well as other people’s needs, and we make a request:
+Nonviolent communication does not just apply to working with young children but can be highly relevant in any context where we work with people of any age – be these individuals, groups or colleagues.
+When using nonviolent communication, we aim to share our observations, how a situation might make us feel or how we guess it makes somebody else feel, what needs of ours are related to that as well as other people’s needs, and we make a request:

-- Observations: Very often we evaluate, judge, interpret what other people do and are tempted to say things like ‘don’t be so naughty’ or ‘he is a bully’ or ‘she is so inconsiderate’.
+- Observations: Very often we evaluate, judge, interpret what other people do and are tempted to say things like ‘they are hard to engage’, ‘he is a bully’ or ‘she is so inconsiderate’.
 When looking at these statements carefully, it is easy to see that they don’t tell us much about how the other person has behaved and what really happened – and they certainly don’t offer a concrete suggestion of how somebody else should behave, what we would like them to do differently.
 It is therefore important to distinguish observations from interpretations, to say things like ‘I asked you to leave the chocolate bars on the table but when I turned around you took one’ or ‘when he called his little sister a coward she started crying’ or ‘she went to get herself a cup of coffee without asking her colleagues whether they would like one, too’.

 - Feelings: Sometimes our judgments make it obvious how we feel, or at least we think they do.
 But very often we don’t talk about how something affects us.
 It’s important to distinguish between what we think and how we feel, to dig deeper and find out perhaps why we have angry thoughts when someone tailgates us in their car and that these angry thoughts were brought on by our feeling scared and vulnerable.
 That then allows us to express our feelings in a way does not imply judgment or blame (‘you reckless idiot should learn how to drive!’) but shows how we are emotionally affected by a situation (‘when you changed lanes right in front of me I got really scared and felt in danger’).
 This is more likely to get a compassionate response from someone else instead of leading to escalation.